Williams, Arizona: Geography

 Bill Williams Mountain rises to an elevation of 9256 ft just south of Williams.
 According to the United States Census Bureau, the city has a total area of 43.8 sqmi, of which 43.5 sqmi is land and 0.3 sqmi, or 0.66%, is water.

 Climate

 On average in Williams, December is the coldest month, July is the warmest month, and August is the wettest month.
 The hottest temperature recorded in Williams was 102 °F in 1909; the coldest temperature recorded was −25 °F in 1937.
-It has an oceanic climate (Cfb Köppen/Dobk Trewartha), a rarity in Arizona.
+It has a temperate oceanic climate (Köppen: Cfb), a rarity in Arizona.
 All months average between freezing and 71.6 °F and six months average above 50 °F.